html-graph/html-graph/README.md

 # GraphFlow

-### At the moment this library is under development and not stable
+# Graph visualization library that allows to customize nodes using html

 <img width="100%" src="https://raw.githubusercontent.com/dmarov/graphflow/master/media/demo.gif"/>

+#### At the moment this library is under development

 Features: